 WHY GO: The Flag.
 Yes, ours.
 The one we sing about in the Star Spangled Banner was sewn and originally sent up the pole in Baltimore.
 So a visit to Baltimore MD, the “Monumental City,” wouldn’t be complete without seeing where Old Glory was stitched and flew proudly.

 Chances are you’ve been here already.
 At least to the more commercialized Inner Harbor where the National Aquarium, Maryland Science Center the Baltimore Maritime Museum, and a myriad of shops and restaurants draw year round tourists like ants to a picnic.

-But this Getaway takes you to some lesser known attractions and neighborhoods: to a Dentistry Museum that features George Washington’s teeth; the Birthplace of American Railroading (and its corporate office, now a boutique hotel); the Jewish enclave of Lombard Street.
+But this Getaway takes you to some lesser known attractions and neighborhoods.
+To a Dentistry Museum that features George Washington’s teeth.
+To the Birthplace of American Railroading (and its corporate office, now a boutique hotel).
+And to the Jewish enclave of Lombard Street.